-Applicants for the M.T.S. program must possess a previous undergraduate university degree, with a GPA of 3.0 (73%) or better.
+Applicants for the M.T.S. program must possess a previous undergraduate university degree, with a GPA of 3.0 (B) or better.
 A student’s previous university work should include 12 credits in philosophy.
 Deficiencies in this area must be rectified either prior to admission or acquired in the program before preparing for the research proposal and writing of the research paper.
 The philosophy credits cannot be counted towards M.T.S. elective credits.
 Applicants are encouraged to attain a reading proficiency in a classical language, if further study in their area of concentration would demand it.
+At present we are not able to offer Distance Education courses to residents of the U.S.A., but we welcome inquiries from anyone so interested.

 Transcripts or references issued directly to the student or photocopies will not be accepted.
 When the Registrar’s Office has received all required documents, the applicant’s file will be brought forward to the Admissions & Evaluation Committee for consideration.